liangzheng816/OfficeDocs-SharePoint/migration/Fileshare-to-ODSP-migration-guide.md

 ### Migration process

-The following is a typical migration process that follows Microsoft's best practices guidance.
+The following walkthrough is a typical migration process that follows Microsoft's best practices guidance.

 > [!IMPORTANT]
 > Make sure that the account used to migrate content has permissions on the destination OneDrive.